fortyninemaps/karta/README.md

 ##FORMATS

 *Karta* provides a basic working interface to several of common file formats.
 Currently partially-supported are:

 - vector
     - ASCII tables (XYZ) (r,w)
     - GeoJSON (r,w)
+    - GPS eXchange (GPX) (r,w)
     - VTK (w)
     - ESRI Shapefiles via pyshp (r,w)
 - raster
-    - ESRI ASCII Grids (r,w)
+    - ESRI ASCII Grid (r,w)
-    - GeoTiff (WIP)
+    - USGS DEM (WIP)

+## INSTALLATION

+The easiest way to install is to use `pip`.

+    cd karta/
+    pip install .

 ## DEPENDENCIES

 - Python 2.x
 - numpy
+- pyproj (optional, but required for geodetic calculations)
 - scipy (optional)
 - Cython (optional)

 ###CYTHON

 Cython is an optional dependency used to speed up select functions.
-To compile the Cython-enabled sub-modules, run:

-    setup.py build_ext --inplace

 In general, enhanced-performance functions will then be called automatically when available, otherwise *Karta* will fall back to numpy and pure-Python versions.

+## TESTING

+To run unit tests, execute

+    python karta/tests/test_runner.py

 ##LICENSE

 This software is provided under the MIT license.

 The vector module contains a snapshot of the pyshp shapefile module, available at (http://code.google.com/p/pyshp/).
 This module is also available under the MIT license.

 ###MIT License:

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.